String of Turtles Complete Care Guide - What no-one tells you (and how not to kill them)

 The good news first.
 They ARE easy care.
 Once you know what to do (and what NOT to do).
+Especially once they are established (or if you start with a more mature, bigger plant).
 In fact, this is not the plant you want to be a helicopter-plant-parent over.
 However, there are a few big NO NO's to be aware of also...

 A little house-keeping before we jump in...

 #1 Every environment is different.
 This is what works for me combined with advice I've received from other hobbyists and growers.
 Take this as a starting point and adjust to suit what makes your turtles thrive in your environment.
 You do you.

 #2 Be aware of their wee leaves!
 These guys are not huggers.
 Definitely not fans of being touched too much.
 More delicate than their tough turtle-shell leaves appear.
 I find their leaves fall off annoyingly easily.
 Although my new obsession is silicon (which strengthens roots, stems and leaves), so I am trying Pro-TeKt at the moment (I'll update you on how it goes), plus feeding a food with calcium in it does wonders too.

 Find your Turtle's happy place, then largely leave them be.
 Once those leaves start trailing over the edge - moving is best avoided.
 Upside is if you want a really bushy Turtles, losing a few strands (and of course keeping them to propagate), is not a bad thing.

 #3 TLDR (the 'too long didn't read' version)

 LIGHT: Bright indirect light (no direct sun).

 FOOD: Little and often.